annameliksetian/annameliksetian.github.io/index.md

 - **Czy umysł osób dwujęzycznych funkcjonuje tak samo jak jednojęzycznych?
 (Does a bilingual brain function the same way as monolingual? in Polish)**.
 Course: Psychologia i neuronauka poznawcza (Psychology and cognitive neuroscience).
 Lecturer: prof. dr Zofia Wodniecka, 26 Nov, 2024.

+## Memberships and affiliations

+- **LangUsta – Psychology of Language and Bilingualism Lab, Jagiellonian University**.
+I am a doctoral researcher at LangUsta, where I investigate language control and domain-general control in multilinguals.
+Our page: [langusta.psychologia.uj.edu.pl/people] (https://langusta.psychologia.uj.edu.pl/people).

+- **Bilingualism Matters – Kraków Branch**.
+As a member of Bilingualism Matters Kraków, I help promote research-based awareness of bilingualism among educators, families, and policymakers.
+Our page: [bmkrakow.uj.edu.pl/zespol](https://bmkrakow.uj.edu.pl/zespol).

 ## Grants and scholarships

 - **Research grant "Research Support Module" within the Excellence Initiative** (Oct 2024).
-I received a grant for the implementation of a project exploring the role of the context of migration on language control in multilingual language production in a collaboration with prof. dr Judith Kroll and PhD candidate Guadalupe Mesdosa.
+I received a grant for the data collection within a project exploring the role of the context of migration on language control in multilingual language production in a collaboration with prof. dr Judith Kroll and PhD candidate Guadalupe Mesdosa.
 Grant nr: WSPR.WSDNS.1.4.2024.41(2).

 - **Scholarship for young researchers, Polish National Science Centre** (Oct 2022).
 I received a stipend for working on a project "Competition or cooperation?
 Impact of short-term and long-term language experience on language regulation and cognitive functions in bilinguals" implemented at the Psychology of Language and Bilingualism Laboratory, Jagiellonian University.
 Grant nr: UMO-2015/18/E/HS6/00428.